-Well, besides eating allergy pills like candy (which in some cases don’t work), you can take a different kind of an approach.
+Besides eating allergy pills like candy (which in some cases don’t work), you can take a different kind of approach.
 We are talking about humidifiers.

 But, keep in mind that they can help you only while you are in your home (or office if you have one there).
 Once you are outside, the “force field” is unfortunately off.

 However, feeling relieved while you are in your home is a major bonus when the allergy season kicks in.
-And, if you are in an area that has the eternal summer, having a safe zone means a lot, wouldn’t you agree?
+If you are in an area with eternal summer, having a safe zone means a lot, wouldn’t you agree?

 How do humidifiers help with pollen allergies?

 Once you turn on your humidifier and your home is properly humidified (between some 50% to 55%), the moisture in the air literally soaks the pollen.
-This makes it significantly heavier and it’ falls down.
+This makes it significantly heavier, and it’ falls.

-However, just to be on the safe side, make sure you vacuum your home regularly so that when you are not using the humidifier, the pollen that is on the floor doesn’t get back up in the air again once it dries up.
+However, to be on the safe side, make sure you vacuum your home regularly so that when you are not using the humidifier, the pollen on the floor doesn’t get back up in the air again dries up.

 How does humidity help your body?

-Another advantage of having a nicely humidified air is that it helps you fight the allergy symptoms and the nose running, as well as congestion, and throat and sinus inflammation.
+Another advantage of having nicely humidified air is that it helps you fight the allergy symptoms and nose running, congestion, throat, and sinus inflammation.

 In other words, besides helping you with the pollen itself, humidifiers and properly humidified air in your home help you with breathing much easier and better and recovering from the symptoms much faster.

-Yeah, there’s one great bonus that humidifiers offer besides the breathing issues help, and that is skin care during the winter.
+Yeah, there’s one great bonus that humidifiers offer besides the breathing issues help, and that is skincare during the winter.
 Have you noticed that when the winter starts and the heating kicks in, your skin becomes dry?
-And, that no matter how much cream you use, your skin simply isn’t moisturized enough.
+And that no matter how much cream you use, your skin isn’t moisturized enough.